 This flourless cake is incredibly light and moist.
-If you dont have a corer, use a teaspoon-size measuring spoon to core the pears.

 Make cake: Preheat oven to 350 degrees.
 In a food processor, blend almonds and cornstarch until finely ground, about 15 seconds.
 In a large bowl, using an electric mixer, beat egg yolks, sugar, lemon zest, vanilla, and salt until light and fluffy, 4 to 5 minutes.
 Gently fold in almond mixture.
 In another large bowl, whisk egg whites until stiff peaks form.
 Fold one-third the whites into almond mixture; fold almond mixture into remaining whites just until combined.
 Pour batter into a 9-inch springform pan.
 Bake until a toothpick inserted in center of cake comes out clean, 25 to 30 minutes.
 Let cool in pan.